Keysight/cyperf/deployment/k8s/README.md

     kubectl get svc cyperf-agent-service -o wide
     ```
+    **_NOTE:_** When traffic source (Client Agent) is outside of the cluster
+    - change ServiceType to NodePort in the server manifest
+    - set NodePort service port to any port in the range 30000-32767
+    - in the DUT section of CyPerf config, set the master node's IP of cluster where the server is deployed,
+    - in the CyPerf test config, "Traffic destination port" should be same as the port which is set as NodePort service port in the manifest
 ## Deployment in **On-Premise K8s Cluster**
 ### Prerequisites
 1. All the general prerequisites that are mentioned in the [General Prerequisites](#general-prerequisites) section.